raiden-dev/bundlebars/README.md

   - Precompile Handlebars templates and wrap them to AMD/Node/ES6/JST/_your-wrapper_ bundles
   - Easily extensible; Simple Promise-based API; Tested; Covered
   - CLI interface supporting unix pipes
-  - Grunt task already included
+  - Grunt task included

 ## Getting Started

 Bundlebars itself is a node module.
 So you certainly need [node.js](http://nodejs.org/) to use it.
 If you haven't got it yet just choose the best method to install in the [official documentation](https://github.com/joyent/node/wiki/installation) and do it, cause node is awesome!

-If you wish to use Bundlebars only with the [Grunt](http://gruntjs.com/) build system, install it through npm locally for project:
+If you wish to use Bundlebars only with the [Grunt](http://gruntjs.com/) task runner, install it through npm locally for project:
 `npm install bundlebars --save-dev`

 For console fans Bundlebars would make more sense if installed globally.
 Use npm with __-g__ flag (may require superuser privileges): `npm install -g bundlebars`.
 Afterwards use `bb` command anywhere to call for Bundlebars executable.